kgarayev/investment_app/README.md

 ## :art: Styling

 The Investment App features a clean and user-friendly interface.
-The CSS was developed from scratch, without relying on external libraries or frameworks, to ensure a unique and cohesive design.
-The app is also designed to be responsive and accessible, providing a seamless experience across devices.
+The CSS was developed using Bootstrap.

 ## :rocket: Opportunities for Improvement